ivanostanin/youtube-updater-tg-bot/README.md

 | `PUBSUB_LEASE_RENEWAL_THRESHOLD` | Renew leases that expire within this window (seconds) | `21600` |
 | `PUBSUB_LEASE_RENEWAL_BATCH_LIMIT` | Max channels processed per renewal run (`None` for unlimited) | `50` |

+Telegram supplies `language_code` values like `en-US` or `es`.
+These are normalized to one of the supported catalogs (`en`, `ru`, `de`) and any unsupported code gracefully falls back to `DEFAULT_LOCALE`.
+Chat administrators can always run `/language` to pick English, Русский, or Deutsch via the inline selector if they want to override the automatic choice.

 ## Debugging Playbook

 1. Set `LOG_LEVEL=DEBUG` in your `.env` (or export it in your shell) before launching the bot: `LOG_LEVEL=DEBUG uv run python -m src.main`.